Taking Stock: A Visit to the Sandwich, MA, Trout Hatchery

-I tagged along with hatchery technician Greg McSharry as he drove to nearby Peters Pond in Sandwich and stocked it with rainbow, tiger and brook trout.
-Many people think of trout as delicate creatures, but you wouldn’t know it to see McSharry tossing netfuls of them into the pond from a height of 4 feet.
+I tagged along with Greg McSharry as he drove to nearby Peters Pond in Sandwich and stocked it with rainbow, tiger and brook trout.
+Many people think of trout as delicate creatures, but you wouldn’t know it to see McSharry tossing netfuls of them into the pond from a height of four feet.
 “They are very hardy,” he told me, adding that hardly any of the fish die during the stocking procedure.

 All of the trout-stocking activity at Peters Pond soon attracted the attention of some local fishermen, who were curious to learn which species were being placed in the pond.
 A couple of anglers even wandered over to get a closer look—almost like kids drawn to an ice-cream truck.
 According to McSharry, the trout quickly adapt to their new home, and begin feeding within an hour.
 They’ll hit a variety of baits and lures, including live shiners, metal spoons and streamer flies.
 Trout fishing in Massachusetts is largely a put-and-take fishery, and it’s not likely that any of the stocked fish spawn on their own.

 The Southeastern Massachusetts stocking operations are scheduled to continue through early May, then start again in October.
 Growing operations continue non-stop throughout the year, and the public is welcome to stop by for a visit.
 Just don’t touch the fish.

 The Sandwich hatchery is located off Route 6A, not far from the Cape Cod Canal.
 The grounds are open to the public.

 - (508) 888-0008